How to Find Your GMAT Motivation

 Anxiety Can Be a Big Source of Low Motivation

 A significant obstacle that GMAT students face is anxiety.
 If you’ve ever suffered from anxiety, you know that it can be paralyzing.
 If anxiety creeps in during your GMAT preparation, it will negatively impact your motivation to study.
-Let’s discuss two of the most common causes of GMAT-related anxiety and how to overcome them.
+So, let’s discuss two of the most common causes of GMAT anxiety and how to overcome them.

 If you find yourself in this situation, your path is simple: reschedule your GMAT for a later date.
 While you may be taking the GMAT at a certain time to meet an application deadline, that deadline won’t matter if you don’t hit your target GMAT score.
 So, by giving yourself more time to prepare, you reduce any potential anxiety that could derail your motivation.